Belonging at work: The top driver of employee engagement

 What drives belonging at work?

-During our research one major influence on belonging rose to the top: managers.
+During our research, one major influence on belonging rose to the top: managers.
 They play a pivotal role in being the champion for their people and positively impact workplace culture.

 While our understanding of belonging continues to evolve, we know that it is a key component of inclusion, which has been proven many times to have great outcomes for both employees and business.
-This year has repeatedly reminded us of the importance of focusing on diversity, equity, and inclusion (DEI) in the workplace, as well as growing expectations from employees, that this will be an operational imperative in the companies they want to work for.
+These last few years have repeatedly reminded us of the importance of focusing on diversity, equity, and inclusion (DEI) in the workplace, as well as growing expectations from employees that this will be an operational imperative in the companies they want to work for.

 In turn, a sense of belonging has a positive effect on an important aspect of employee experience – well-being.
 People who feel like they belong are almost three times as likely to have a greater sense of well-being: 78% versus 28%.